Vehicle theft

 Motor Insurance

-A customer’s car is stolen by deception
+A consumer’s car is stolen by deception

 Motor Insurance